By: Kevin Craine on February 7th, 2019

-AIIM19 session preview - Content Analytics & ECM Implementation across the Enterprise with John Daly
+AIIM Conference Preview: Content Analytics & ECM Implementation Across the Enterprise

 AIIM19 is coming soon to San Diego on March 26-28 and as usual the gathering will be the place to be for information management professionals.
 If you plan on attending you should mark your calendar for an important roundtable session called “When You Are in the Storm: Content Analytics & ECM Implementation Across the Enterprise” being hosted by John Daly, Information Governance Manager the Metropolitan Sewer District in St. Louis.
 I asked John to give us a small preview of the session.